Refinance rates with Laurel Road start at 1.89%.

 There are a couple of eligibility requirements, however.
 For one, you must be less than 60 days delinquent on your repayment.

-Citizens Bank, a more traditional lender (albeit with online operations), offers 12 months of forbearance in two-month increments.
-Its policy isn’t exclusive to job loss, catering to borrowers who experience other types of economic hardship, including trouble with medical bills.
+Citizens Bank, a more traditional lender (albeit with online operations), offers 12 months of forbearance.
+Its policy isn’t exclusive to job loss protection, catering to borrowers who experience other types of economic hardship, including trouble with medical bills.

-Keep in mind that lenders allow interest to accrue while you’re in forbearance.
-The interest capitalizes while you take a break from making payments, so don’t be surprised to find a larger student loan balance upon your return.
+Be aware that lenders allow interest to accrue while you’re in forbearance.
+The interest capitalizes while you take a break from making payments, so don’t be surprised to find a larger outstanding balance upon your return.
+Unfortunately, that’s how student loan interest works.

 You also have the option of making interest-only payments during your forbearance to keep the size of your loan from growing.

-But although accruing interest is a drawback of forbearance, Estelle said the unemployment protection she received paid significant dividends — specifically, it gave her time to get past her job loss so she could be prepared to continue her loan repayment.
+But although accruing interest is a drawback of forbearance, Estelle said the job loss protection she received paid significant dividends — specifically, it gave her time to get past her job loss so she could be prepared to continue her loan repayment.
+It also helped her find a new job within five months thanks, in part, to her SoFi-curated resume.

-A lender offering unemployment protection could be a boon for you too, but it’s wise to keep a healthy level of skepticism.
-Ask questions while you shop around; this way, you won’t be surprised by their answers when it matters most.
+Student loan refinance companies with job loss protection could be a boon for you, too, but it’s wise to keep a healthy level of skepticism.
+Ask questions while you shop around, so you won’t be surprised by their answers when it matters most.

 |Lender||Variable APR||Eligible Degrees|